KeminaPera/Effective-Java-/di-28-tiao-ff1a-lie-biao-you-xian-yu-shu-zu.md

 Types such as E, List&lt;E&gt;, and List&lt;String&gt; are technically known as nonreifiable types \[JLS, 4.7\].
 Intuitively speaking, a non-reifiable type is one whose runtime representation contains less information than its compile-time representation.
 Because of erasure, the only parameterized types that are reifiable are unbounded wildcard types such as List&lt;?&gt; and Map&lt;?,?&gt; \(Item 26\).
 It is legal, though rarely useful, to create arrays of unbounded wildcard types.

+The prohibition on generic array creation can be annoying.
+It

+means, for example, that it’s not generally possible for a generic

+collection to return an array of its element type \(but see Item 33 for

+a partial solution\).
+It also means that you get confusing warnings

+when using varargs methods \(Item 53\) in combination with

+generic types.
+This is because every time you invoke a varargs

+method, an array is created to hold the varargs parameters.
+If the

+element type of this array is not reifiable, you get a warning.

+The SafeVarargs annotation can be used to address this issue \(Item

+32\).

+When you get a generic array creation error or an unchecked cast

+warning on a cast to an array type, the best solution is often to use

+the collection type List&lt;E&gt; in preference to the array type E\[\].
+You

+might sacrifice some conciseness or performance, but in exchange

+you get better type safety and interoperability.